 The supervisor sets overall objectives, priorities, and deadlines for the work of the position in accordance with bureau and agency objectives.
-The employee independently plans the work, coordinating with other scientists to resolve problems.
+The employee independently plans the work, coordinating with other scientists, either within or outside the organization, to resolve problems.
 The employee plays a key role in resolving significant issues and keeps the supervisor informed of any unusual situations or potential adverse publicity.
+The scientist's responsibilities at this level typically include management authority over planning, funding, scheduling and staffing multi-year projects.

-The scientist's analysis, recommendations, and conclusions are relied upon on as technically accurate and authoritative.
+The scientist's analysis, recommendations, and conclusions are relied upon on at technically accurate and authoritative.
 Completed work is reviewed for overall adherence to policy, compatibility with other studies, and attainment of study objectives.